How to Install VS Code on Linux Mint 22 and 21

 /usr/bin/code

-Install Visual Studio Code via Flatpak on Linux Mint
+Install VS Code with Flatpak on Linux Mint

 Standard Linux Mint desktop installs already include Flatpak with Flathub enabled at system scope.
-Re-add the remote only if it was removed or this system was customized:
+Check the remote before installing:

 sudo flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo